-Episode 22 - Courtroom War Stories
+Episode 22 - Waging War in the Courtroom: Our Top Stories

 Welcome to the top Texas Lawyers podcast.
 This podcast is brought to you by the law firm Abercrombie and Sanchez PLLC.